 Understanding Delirium Tremens

-Although uncommon, the most serious effect from alcohol withdrawal and detox is delirium tremens.
+Although uncommon, the most serious effect of alcohol withdrawal and detox is delirium tremens.
 These typically start anywhere from two to five days after you last stop drinking and may be life-threatening.
 Despite this only, less than five percent of people will develop delirium tremens when they attempt to quit drinking alcohol.

 Timeline in Alcohol Detox Centers Near Me